marcosrosse/s3migrate/README.md

 - Go version 1.21.0
 - Podman version 4.7.0
 - MinIO container latest version
+- MinIO library v7
 - PostgreSQL container latest version

-I created the Postgres and MinIO containers to emulate the AWS S3 Bucket and Production database.
+Postgres and MinIO containers orchestrated to emulate the AWS S3 Bucket and Production database.

+The code were written using a method from MinIO to copy object files from a source to a destination, and in the final it update each column in the database.

 # How to run